tiwariarvin/chatapp/README.md

-This is a sand box.
+This is a sand box, used for experimental purposes only.